- 15.The Ruins (Negros Occidental)

 Biri Island has a collection of resorts, restaurants, and diving facilities so it’s possible to stay on the island for a couple of days.
 The main mode of transport here is the habal-habal - a reconstructed motorcycle with a seating capacity of up to 3 people.

-To reach Biri Island, you will need to take a local boat(banca) from Catarman port.
+To reach this Eastern Visayas tourist spot, you will need to take a local boat(banca) from Catarman port.
 The boat ride usually lasts for an hour depending on weather conditions.
 Once on the island, you will need to register with the Tourism Office to join the tours to its wonderful rock formations.

 Cambugahay Falls in Siquijor is often regarded as one of the most beautiful waterfalls in the Philippines.
 It is located in the eastern part of Siquijor Island and is one of the most-visited attractions in Siquijor tours.
 Cambugahay has three tiers and is widely known for its unique clear turquoise water and lush surroundings.